Aks-l/PROG2006-Portfolio/README.md

 ## Overall difficulty feeling
 In the start of the semester, i had never touched haskell or any purely functional programming language.
 This made the first labs require a pretty steep learning curve.
-This made initial _easy_ tasks seem harder than the latter, because of the complete shift of thinking and thought process.
+When doing the initial _easy_ tasks, doing them seemed harder than doing the latter, because of the complete shift of thinking and thought process in the first ones.

 Because the easier taks felt more of use for my own learning, I want to focus most on the tasks i labeled as harder as they feel more definite of what I have learned across the semester.
 They are all done in haskell, but they explore very different themes regardless.